saidvandeklundert/learn/_posts/2021-08-5-data-types-array.md

 - fixed values ( days of the week, MAC address, IP address, UUID)

-If you need a sequence type that can grow or shrink, you are in need of a vector.
+If you need a type that can grow or shrink, you are in need of a vector.
 If you are still interested in using arrays, here are some commonly used operations.